 Other Infrastructure Summary Assessment Further Work Air Quality No issues have been identified.
 Mitigation (dependent upon detail of development).
 The site is not within an Air Quality Management Area (AQMA).
-Community Facilities Nottinghamshire County Council may seek contributions towards libraries to mitigate the impact of the development.
-Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
+Community Facilities Within representations to the 2017 Publication Consultation, the County Council stated that it will no longer be seeking contributions to library facilities as this cannot be presently justified with reference to library capacity and stock levels.
 This would need to be subject to further consideration at the time of any planning application submission.
-Education Combined with the development at Toton, land and new primary school required - full build cost recovery.
-[NCC comments within pre- March 2017 stakeholder meeting representations] Further discussion required with LA as part of the planning application process.
+Education Combined with the development at Toton, land and new-primary school required - full build cost-recovery.
+Provision of a new primary school within close proximity to the playing fields to the south east of the site.
+Further discussion required with LA as part of the planning application process.
 This will require both authorities to work together to plan appropriate solutions.

-Green Infrastructure Open SpaceThis site will require extensive open space, play facilities, natural green space and sports facilities.
+Other Infrastructure Summary Assessment Further Work Green Infrastructure Open Space This site will require extensive open space, play facilities, natural green space and sports facilities.
 A lot of this will be dictated by what green space is already on the site, as was the case with earlier releases of MOD land.
-There again is a potential to enhance the existing sportsFurther dialogue with BBC Parks & Environment required.
-Other Infrastructure Summary Assessment Further Work facilities in the south/east corner of the site to create the non-turf football pitch required in the south of the borough as identified in the Playing Pitch Strategy.
-[BBC Parks and Environment advice note, May 2017].
-The July 2018 committee draft of the Part 2 Local Plan notes the following requirements for the site: Retain and enhance Green Infrastructure corridors around the eastern and northern areas of the site and create attractive links between open spaces.
-Retain and enhance the existing playing fields and sports facilities (including the pavilion) on the south eastern corner of the site.
-Retain existing mature trees and grass verges and incorporate these into a boulevard approach to the street scene.
-Retain existing Hobgoblin Wood.
-Ensure that management of woodland, green infrastructure and open spaces are secured in perpetuity.
-Green Infrastructure This site will require extensive open space, play facilities, natural green space and sports facilities.
-A lot of this will be dictated by what green space is already on the site, as was the case with earlier releases of MOD land.
 There again is a potential to enhance the existing sports facilities in the south/east corner of the site to create the non-turf football pitch required in the south of the borough as identified in the Playing Pitch Strategy.
 [BBC Parks and Environment advice note, May 2017].
-The July 2018 committee draft of the Part 2 Local Plan notes the following requirements for the site: Retain and enhance Green Infrastructure corridors around the eastern and northern areas of the site and create attractive links between open spaces.
-Retain and enhance the existing playing fields and sports facilities (including the pavilion) on the south eastern corner of the site.
-Retain existing mature trees and grass verges and incorporate these into a boulevard approach to the street scene.
-Retain existing Hobgoblin Wood.
-Ensure that management of woodland, green infrastructure and open spaces are secured in perpetuity.
+The July 2018 committee draft of the Part 2 Local Plan notes the following requirements for the site: • Retain and enhance Green Infrastructure corridors around the eastern and northern areas of the site and create attractive links between open spaces. • Retain and enhance the existing playing fields and sports facilities (including the pavilion) on the south eastern corner of the site. • Retain existing mature trees and grass verges and incorporate these into a boulevard approach to the street scene. • Retain existing Hobgoblin Wood. • Ensure that management of woodland, green infrastructure and open spaces are secured in perpetuity. • Provision of on-site sustainable drainage system.
 Further dialogue with BBC Parks & Environment required.

-Other Infrastructure Summary Assessment Further Work Health New GP practice may need to be provided.
-NCC / Nottingham West CCG comments during March Further discussion with the Nottingham West CCG as part of the planning application process.
-2017 stakeholder meeting] Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £275,500 (500 units).
+New GP practice may need to be provided.
+Further discussion with the Nottingham ◆ Formatted Table NCC / Nottingham West CCG comments during March 2017 stakeholder meeting] West CCG as part of the planning application process.
+Formatted: Indent: Left: 0 cm Based on the multiplier of £551 per dwelling cost, the estimate for contributions is £275,500 (500 units).
 [Nottingham West CCG figures, April 2017].
-Land for Medical Centre required.
-Nottingham West CCG response to 2017 Publication Consultation: We are not in a position to confirm the size of site required at this stage; however based on similar size developments it would be no more than 1 acre to serve a potential population of around 18,000 patients.
-Funding contributions should be sought through Section 106.
-Nottingham West CCG response to 2017 Publication Consultation in relation to site Chetwynd Barracks and Toton sites: We will do more work on a potential hub servicing this area but would ask for a reserved site on the Barracks site to be identified for a potential health facility.
+Land for Medical Centre required Nottingham West CCG response to 2017 Publication Consultation: We are not in a position to confirm the size of site required at this stage; however based on similar size developments it would be no more than 1 acre to serve a potential population of around 18,000 patients.
+Funding contributions should be sought through Section 106. • Nottingham West CCG response to 2017 Publication Consultation in relation to site Chetwynd Barracks and Toton sites: We will do more work on a potential hub servicing this area but would ask for a reserved site on the Barracks site to be identified for a potential health facility.
+Medical centre to be provided to the south east of the site (Statement of Common Ground)